 - We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.

-Novastar is subject to the Mauritius Data protection Act 2017 and the General Data Protection Regulation (GDPR).
+Novastar is subject to the UK Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 Please email [email protected] if you would like further information regarding international transfers.

 We have put in place adequate, proportionate and appropriate security measures as is required of an authorised firm to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know such data.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with data breaches in accordance with the GDPR (General Data protection regulation) and we will notify you and any applicable regulator of a breach where we are legally required to do so.

 Data Retention periods:

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory. accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.